DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 }
 ```

-The function `registerAPIforNativeCalls()` saves the reference of an object
-implementing the `NativeCallProtocol`.
-It means that we have a reference to
-an object that has the method `onUnityStateChange()`.

-The `sendUnityStateUpdate()` function is in charge of forwarding
-the call to the object containing the `onUnityStateChange()` method.

-On the Unity side, our code will thus call `sendUnityStateUpdate()`, that will
+On the Unity side, our code will call `sendUnityStateUpdate()`.
+We will specify in
-forward the call to `onUnityStateChange()` on a target.
+Unity where to find the symbol.

 Let's create a new C# script that will demonstrate how to call this function: